 When lawmakers consider policy solutions to address these issues, we call on them to keep in mind these core small business ideals:

-- Banks and other financial institutions that are chartered and/or licensed to do business and benefit from the publicly supported should serve the public interest (and not only shareholders) in exchange -- they receive public support to exist, play an important structure role in our economy, and have fundamental obligations to the public.
+- Banks and other financial institutions, in exchange for charters and/or licenses to do business, should serve the public interest (and not only shareholders) -- they receive public support to exist, play an important structural role in our economy, and have fundamental obligations to the public.

 - Racial, gender, and economic equity are central to the public interest.
 Our current financial system reflects centuries of inequity.
 We need a system of capital access that moves us toward rebuilding that system based on principles of equity.

-- Small businesses should receive capital on an equitable basis on fair terms, taking broader equity concerns and community needs into account.
-But we need to be wary of inclusion that amounts to predatory inclusion or infusions of capital that promote displacement and further inequity.
+- Small businesses should receive capital on an equitable basis and on fair terms, taking broader equity concerns and community needs into account.
+We need protection against predatory inclusion or infusions of capital that promote displacement and further inequity.

 Small Businesses in Lower-income or Minority Neighborhoods are Less Likely to Receive loans than Businesses in Higher-Income or White Neighborhoods

 New report focuses on small business lending landscapes in Detroit, Michigan and Richmond, Virginia